lowern1ght/resume-lwnight/README.md

 - Documentation and deployment of internal libraries and services
 - Work with testing services, migration of old ones, development of new ones
 - Authorization refactoring and implementation of new features
+- Universalization by means of reflection and the development of a tree
+- Development of web-api for interaction with the front end
+- Writing benchmark, unit tests
 - Fixing nightly releases)

 ---